Walk of fame – Our graduates

 Valeriia Lozova

-Nataliia Melnyk, PhD, First Secretary of the Mission of Ukraine to NATO
+Nataliia worked as First Secretary of the Mission of Ukraine to NATO.

 “I recall my studies at the department of International Relations of Odessa National University (1997-2002) and doctoral studies (2002-2006) with warmth, tenderness, and deep gratitude.
 The thorough knowledge, well-built program, and interaction with prominent international political scientists, who had already gained international recognition in the USA and Europe (S. Appatov, I. Koval, V. Glebov, O. Brusylovska, V. Dubovyk, S. Glebov, P. Sinovets, and D. Kuzmin), allowed me to enter the diplomatic service of Ukraine immediately after graduation.
 I would also like to express my gratitude to my supervisor, Prof. I. Koval, who devoted many years to the Department of International Relations; to all my English, German, and Turkish teachers for their patience and innovative methodologies in teaching foreign languages to students; and to all the Department staff for creating a unique atmosphere of kindness and inspiration.
 I always advise enrolling in our program if one dreams of working for the diplomatic service of Ukraine”.

-In 2017-2021 she pursued postgraduate studies at Odesa I. I. Mechnikov National University.
-In 2021 she defended her dissertation thesis: “Factors of the political transformation of the South Caucasus countries”.
+In 2017-2021, she studied at the graduate school of Odesa I. I. Mechnikov National University.
+In 2021, she defended her dissertation on the topic: “Factors of political transformation of the countries of the South Caucasus.”

-“Studying at a university is an important stage in the life of an individual, at which the formation of a future specialist must be influenced by experienced and talented professionals.
-The teaching staffs of the Department of International Relations of the FIRPS fully correspond to this criterion.
-In my opinion, the Department of International Relations is the best option for acquiring knowledge and developing professional skills that meet the needs of our time.
-In addition, the department has a unique atmosphere that stimulates scientific and professional growth, pushing you to reach new horizons, and your teachers are a personal example to follow”.
+“Education at ONU is an important stage in the life of an individual, during which it is necessary that the formation of a future specialist takes place under the influence of experienced and talented professionals.
+This is exactly what the teaching staff of IR Department is like.
+In my opinion, the IR Department is the best option for acquiring knowledge and developing professional skills that meet the needs of today.
+In addition, the atmosphere at the Department is special, which stimulates scientific and professional movement forward and conquering new horizons, and your teachers are a personal example of this.”

 8

-Rusova Olga, PhD, Second Secretary of the Embassy of Ukraine in the Kingdom of Thailand
+Rusova Olga, PhD, Second Secretary at the Embassy of Ukraine in the Kingdom of Thailand

-In 2011-2015 she pursued the postgraduate studies at Odesa I. I. Mechnikov National University and two years later defended her dissertation thesis «Weimar Triangle states in the European integration and security processes» at the Institute of International Relations at Taras Shevchenko National University.
-She worked as a Chief Specialist at Odesa Regional Office of the Hennadii Udovenko Diplomatic Academy of Ukraine at the MFA (2016-2020).
-In 2019/20 academic year, she took part in a nine-month postgraduate diploma programme in the theory and practice of International Relations and European Integration at the Estonian School of Diplomacy.
-Olga is the author of more than 15 research articles and publications and the co-author of the joint monograph about foreign policy in the post-truth era.
-She also developed the certified distance learning course on cyber diplomacy and digital policy for the diplomats and civil servants.
+In 2011-2015, she studied at the graduate school of Odesa I. I. Mechnikov National University, and two years later she defended her dissertation on the topic “Weimar Triangle Countries in European Integration and Security Processes” in the IIR, Taras Shevchenko National University.
+She worked as a leading specialist of the Regional Department of the Diplomatic Academy of Ukraine named after Hennadiy Udovenko at the Ministry of Foreign Affairs of Ukraine in Odesa in 2016-2020.
+In the 2019/20 academic year, she became a student of the Estonian School of Diplomacy as part of a 9-month postgraduate education program in the theory and practice of international relations and European integration.
+She is the author of more than 20 analytical and scientific articles, the co-author of a collective monograph devoted to the study of foreign policy in the post-truth era, and the developer of a certified distance learning course on cyber diplomacy and digital policy for diplomatic and civil service employees.

 9

-Violetta Udovik, PhD, Second Secretary of the Embassy of Ukraine in Japan for cultural and humanitarian issues
+Violetta worked as а Second Secretary of the Embassy of Ukraine in Japan for cultural and humanitarian issues (2017-2022).

 Master of Law in Political Science from Tokyo University (Master Program for History of Politics and Diplomacy of Japan, 2009-2012).
 Fluent in Japanese, English, and Spanish.
 Was responsible for organizing many cultural events to promote Ukraine in Japan (2017-2020).